Free temporary France phone number to receive SMS online (+33)

 An Orange or SFR prepaid SIM works, but you must be in France to buy it, show ID at many shops, and pay far more than a dollar for a single code.

-A free VoIP line from the internet is easy to spot.
+A free VoIP number from the internet is easy to spot.
 Most apps know those ranges and refuse the text, so your code never arrives.

 A France eSIM

-Travel eSIMs give you data, not always a real local line, and the ones that do still cost far more than one code is worth.
+Travel eSIMs give you data, not always a real local number, and the ones that do still cost far more than one code is worth.

 When a SIM or eSIM does make sense